ayortanli/ToDoApp/ToDoAppClient/Readme.md

 Deployment port is retrieved from environment variable.
 If not defined (i.e. in development profile) 8080 is used.
 See [server.js](./server/server.js) for details.
 In production profile, 80 is used as server port.
 (Defined in [Dockerfile](./Dockerfile))
-- As server url; process.env.SERVER_URL environment variable is used.
-If not defined default development server url is activated.
+- As backend server url; process.env.SERVER_URL environment variable is used.
+If not defined default development backend url is activated.
 (Which is given in [webpack config file](./webpack.config.js))

 #Installment